msollami/TaskPipeline/APP_STORE_SUBMISSION_GUIDE.md

 Once your Apple Developer account is approved:

 1. In Xcode, go to project settings → Signing & Capabilities
-2. Change Bundle Identifier to: `com.michaelsollami.tasktimer` (or your choice)
+2. Change Bundle Identifier to: `ai.sollami.tasktimer` (recommended - matches your domain)
 3. Select your Team from the dropdown
 4. Xcode will automatically create necessary profiles